 In 2015, the USFWS began opening the Rocky Flats National Wildlife Refuge for guided tours.
-The agency will further open the Refuge in 2017 as it completes building the trail system.
+The agency will further open the Refuge in the coming years as it completes building the trail system and visitor center, and completes the requisite environmental analysis.